alizaidis/gke-batch-aiml-recipes/README.md

 ## Deploy resources using Terraform.

-1. Create a working directory, clone this repo and switch to the appropriate branch.
+1. Create a working directory, clone this repo and switch to the appropriate subdirectory.

     ```bash
     mkdir ~/gke-tutorial && cd ~/gke-tutorial && export WORKDIR=$(pwd)